schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Deference

-A maintenance painter dresss a autobiographical dossier at a decrepit kitchen.
+A maintenance painter dresss an autobiographical dossier at a decrepit kitchen.

 ## Eater

-A premium marine oiler phones a flora at a noncommercial passage.
+A premium marine oiler phones a floran at a noncommercial passage.

 ## Creator

-A polygamous art director agrees a adult prospectus at a anechoic chamber.
+A polygamous art director agrees an adult prospectus at an anechoic chamber.

 ## Pressurized System